sandeepthota/CydoPhenia/README.md

 # CydoPhenia
 EEL6761 Cloud Computing
-Made the initial commits for the RNN, LSTM and CNN for Midterm Presentation
+Made the initial commits for the RNN, LSTM and CNN for cloud